 Cooling of the Earth's core

 Without this protective shield, we would be bombarded with cancer-inducing radiation rays that would overheat the planet.
 In addition, solar winds continually sweep across our planet; however, these invisible forces mostly deflect them.
-Certain solar wind "bursts" have the potential to dry up entire oceans and rivers, but our planet's hot core plays a crucial role in avoiding such outcomes.
+Certain "bursts" of solar wind They have the potential to dry up entire oceans and rivers, but our planet's hot core plays a crucial role in preventing such outcomes.

-Numerous hypothetical questions run through the minds of many people, especially in relation to possible remedies for global warming or climate change.
-This specific notion belongs to that very realm.
-However, it must be perpetually considered as a hypothesis, given that the realization of such an event on our planet, as demonstrated by the above observations, would result in a total catastrophe.
-The Earth would ultimately be transformed into a new Mars.
+Numerous hypothetical questions cross many people's minds, especially in relation to possible remedies for global warming or future climate trends.
+This specific notion falls into that same realm.
+However, it must always be considered a hypothesis, given that the occurrence of such an event on our planet, as previous observations demonstrate, would result in total catastrophe.
+Earth would ultimately be transformed into a new Mars.

 The temperature of the Earth in the absence of an atmosphere